senpaiSubby/yotsugi/README.md

 ## **License**

-Distributed under the MIT License.
+Distributed under the GPL3 License.
 See `LICENSE` for more information.

 <!-- CONTACT -->